全球系列大賽

 If I have questions regarding this competition, to whom do I direct these questions?

-You are welcome to communicate your questions with the Organizing Committee in the following ways.
+You are welcome to direct your questions to the Organizing Committee through the following channels:

 • Email: [email protected]